Dr. Adam Clark

 Biography

-Read More »Adam Clark has been heard as a soloist, chamber musician, and concerto soloist throughout the United States, as well as in Belgium, Italy, Sweden, Australia, and South Korea.
+Read More »Adam Clark has been heard as a soloist, chamber musician, and concerto soloist throughout the United States, as well as in Australia, Belgium, Italy, Latvia, Sweden, and South Korea.
 His performances have been broadcast on WPLN in Nashville, WMUK in Michigan, and MBC National Television in Korea.
 Of his playing, New York Concert Review Magazine wrote, “Clark brought out much beauty in Chopin’s soulfully embroidered melodies.
 He played with thoughtful expressiveness” and “achieved an excellent blend [with the orchestra].”

 As a chamber musician, Clark has worked with members of the Cincinnati Symphony Orchestra, Nashville Symphony, Lexington Philharmonic, Austin Symphony, and the Weimar Staatskapelle.
-He has been featured on the acclaimed Grand Rapids Art Museum recital series, the Chamber Music Festival of Saugatuck, and is currently a member of MTSU’s Stones River Chamber players.
+He has been featured on the acclaimed Grand Rapids Art Museum recital series, the Chamber Music Festival of Saugatuck, and is a member of MTSU’s Stones River Chamber players.
 He has also performed, recorded, and premiered works with the noted brass ensemble, SymbiosisDuo.